 Are you exploring the idea of starting your event planning business soon?
 You may have noticed that other businesses in your city are offering a similar type of service as well, which is often news an industry is healthy and growing.

 While an effective event planning business plan always takes competitors into consideration, many entrepreneurs fall into the quicksand that is worrying about how they fit in the industry in comparison to the perceived success of others.

 Your Event Planning Competition

-Almost all party planners feel frustrated and anxious over their competition at some point.
+Almost all party planners feel frustrated and anxious about their competition at some point.
 It’s OK!
 But in order to build the thriving event planning business of your dreams, it’s important to know when it’s appropriate to look at how your competition is operating, and when to focus on your own resources, strengths, and business development.
 Here’s how you can design the event planning career of YOUR dreams and, at the same time, snap-out of unproductive emotions regarding your competition.

 Before You Launch: Perform Basic Market Research